 25. Perform at least three songs at an open mic - with an instrument – and without throwing up afterwards.

 27. Be mentally, physically and financially ready to settle down and have a family.
 I don’t think this will happen by thirty, and as I am right now, I don’t particularly want it to – I’m just learning to love life and tap into what it can be like when you learn the right lessons, and practice the right attitudes.
 I have so much to see and do and so many memories to make before that time comes.
 A lot of people my age have now already been hit by the baby bug – I see all the time Facebook statuses about it coming completely out of the blue, and being subsequently unable to think of anything but having a child.
 I’m not there.
 At all.
 In all honesty, the only reason I considered it after I just got married was because the timing made sense.
 I am so incredibly thankful it didn’t happen – if it did, I probably would’ve been stuck in a meaningless, loveless cycle of settling, disagreements, and obligations.
 I never would have known what life could be with the right people in it.
 And now that gift has been given me, I want to live it to pieces with those people.
-I do want to have a family one day – I believe raising excellent humans is the best thing you can do for the good of the rest of the planet, it’ll be incredible to see the two of us embodied in somebody else, especially if he or she turns out anything like him – but I’m not there yet.
-Hopefully by 30, I’ll want to be.
+I do want to have a family one day – I believe raising excellent humans is the best thing you can do for the good of the rest of the planet, and it’d be incredible to see part of your soul embodied in somebody else – but I’m not there yet.
+Hopefully by 30, I’ll at least want to be.

 28. See the northern lights.
 For someone who loves the night sky as much as I do, I still can’t believe I’ve never seen these.
 I was blown away by the sight of a real, unpolluted meteor shower last summer and I’ve been enchanted ever since.
 I can’t possibly predict it, but I hope one day in the next couple of years I’ll see the lights dancing across the sky.